Ridley Scott: Early life and education

 His interest in science fiction began by reading the novels of H. G. Wells as a child.
 He was also influenced by science-fiction films such as It!
-The Terror from Beyond Space, The Day the Earth Stood Still, and Them!
+The Terror from Beyond Space, The Day the Earth Stood Still and Them!
 He said these films "kind of got [him] going a little" but his attention was not fully caught until he saw Stanley Kubrick's 2001: A Space Odyssey, about which he said, "Once I saw that, I knew what I could do."
 He went to Grangefield Grammar School in Stockton on Tees and obtained a diploma in design at West Hartlepool College of Art.
 The industrial landscape in West Hartlepool would later inspire visuals in Blade Runner, with Scott stating, "There were steelworks adjacent to West Hartlepool, so every day I'd be going through them, and thinking they're kind of magnificent, beautiful, winter or summer, and the darker and more ominous it got, the more interesting it got."

 Scott went on to study at the Royal College of Art in London, contributing to the college magazine ARK and helping to establish the college film department.
-For his final show, he made a black and white short film, Boy and Bicycle, starring both his younger brother and his father (the film was later released on the "Extras" section of The Duellists DVD).
-In February 1963, Scott was named in the title credits as "Designer" for the BBC television programme Tonight.
-After graduation in 1963, he secured a job as a trainee set designer with the BBC, leading to work on the popular television police series Z-Cars and science fiction series Out of the Unknown.
-He was originally assigned to design the second Doctor Who serial, The Daleks, which would have entailed realising the serial's eponymous alien creatures.
-However, shortly before he was due to start work, a schedule conflict meant he was replaced by Raymond Cusick.
-In 1965, he began directing episodes of television series for the BBC, only one of which, an episode of Adam Adamant Lives!, is available commercially.
+For his final show he made a black and white short film, Boy and Bicycle, starring both his younger brother and his father, which was later released on the ‘Extras’ section of The Duellists DVD.
+In February 1963 Scott was named in the title credits as Designer for the BBC television programme Tonight.

+After graduation in 1963 he secured a job as a trainee set designer with the BBC, leading to work on the popular television police series Z-Cars and science fiction series Out of the Unknown.
+He was originally assigned to design the second Doctor Who serial, The Daleks, which would have entailed realizing the serial's eponymous alien creatures.
+Shortly before he was due to start work, a schedule conflict meant he was replaced by Raymond Cusick.
+In 1965 he began directing episodes of television series for the BBC, only one of which, an episode of Adam Adamant Lives!, is available commercially.